onives/todo-rails/README.md

 * Database initialization

-* How to run the test suite
+* How to run the test suite : bin/rspec --format documentation OR bundle exec rspec --format documentation

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* How to run rubocop : rubocop --require rubocop-rails